Domaine Derain: Classic Burgundies

 The weight of the wine is not too heavy and there is a lovely streak of acidity which is noticeable but not too dominant.
 The soil also speaks to you in the glass with pronounced minerality and even saltiness similar to that we find in, say, les Saulniers from Domaine Cadette.

 Landré is a newish parcel (lieu dit) of Bourgogne Blanc for the domaine named after the former owner of the plot.
+The vines are actually around forty years old.
 At only 0.3 of a hectare, it is adjacent to their Le Riaux Pinot Noir plot.
-At this size there will never be very much of this wine, but the site ensures that the wine will always be of high quality due to the soils here.
+At this size there will never be very much of this wine, but the site ensures that the wine will always be of high quality due to the white clay soils here.

 Domaine Derain Saint-Aubin Blanc 2020